sourque/louis/README.md

 ## Information

 louis gathers information from the kernel through eBPF (with BCC).
-These sources are analyzed, and based on knowledge and categorization of techniques and vulnerabilities.
+These sources are analyzed with information from categorized techniques and vulnerabilities.

 ```
                                                 +------------+